firstloophq/cc-scrape-x-bookmarks/README.md

 This project is heavily inspired by and builds upon the excellent [Twitter Web Exporter](https://github.com/prinsss/twitter-web-exporter) by [@prinsss](https://github.com/prinsss).
 All credit for the GraphQL interceptor techniques and approach goes to their original work.

+## ⚡ Quick Start Alternative

+For the fastest setup, you can use this repository as a Claude Code test example:

+1. Visit: https://uithub.com/firstloophq/claude-code-test-runner (this URL makes copying the whole repo contents easy)
+2. Copy the entire repository content
+3. Paste it to Claude Code and tell Claude to set it up
+4. Follow the automated process

+This demonstrates Claude Code's ability to understand and execute complex automation tasks from repository examples.

 ## 🎉 Ready to Start?

 1. Add the Playwright MCP server to Claude Code